Air, Food & Experience

 - Would you eat it?

-The body that has limited capacity of movements and it is further restricted by straps to keep it in one position for a longer period of time, must be nourished more with live energy food to keep it healthy and well.
+The body that has a limited capacity for movement and is further restricted by straps to keep it in one position for a longer period of time, must be nourished more with live energy food to keep it healthy and well.

 I leave you with this quote again, from Vera Förster Memories from Pető’s time as there is a very significant message in there.